apocalyptech/pydailystrips/README.md

 *(Note: I've never kept an actual changelog for this, but with some added functionality in June 2025, it seemed like well past the time to do so.)*

+**October 9, 2025**
+ - **Functional Changes**:
+   - Updated default Useragent to something more recent
+ - **Strip Definition Updates:**
+   - Removed Calvin and Hobbes for now.  gocomics.com has introduced a WAF product which wil probably be effective in blocking casual scrapers like this one, and I don't feel like trying to figure out workarounds.

 **June 22, 2025**
  - **Functional Changes**:
    - Added support for strips whose URLs contain dates, courtesy Lars Kotthoff (PR #3)